Bamtop/First-Project-Vue/README.md

 * Create `FilterList` component that allowed us to change the component used in the `v-for`.✅
 * Add fade-in transitions to the filters using the `Transition` components pre-built on Vue.✅
 * Add a button on the page so it shows a list of all the episodes.
 Everything else should remain the same.👨🏻‍💻

+### Requirements from Vuex challenge:

+* Create a basic store and move some data from your components to the store.✅
+* Use getters and the state to retrieve the info from the store.✅
+* Create mutations that modifies the state.✅
+* Create an action to call the api.✅
+* Divide the store en two modules, these modules should interact between them.
+Use namespaced:true.👨🏻‍💻

   ### Symbols Leyend:
   ```